-Level 3 & 4 Length One year Credit One unit Prerequis site "C" or higher in S137 or S138 Biology and S332 or S338 Chemistry Harper C Course redit S63702: B10 Anatomy and credit hours NCAA Core Course
+Level 3 & 4 Length One year Credit One unit Prerequis site "C" or higher or S338 Cher logy and S332 Harper C Course redit S63702: B10 Anatomy and credit hours NCAA Core Course

 This course focuses on the human body and its complexity.
 While this class will benefit students who are interested in the healthcare field, all students will have the opportunity to take part in exposure to anatomy and physiology.
 This will benefit careers such as biotechnology, pharmaceutical, and psychology.
 This class supports the STEM initiative which encourages high school students to venture into science and engineering professions.
 This course would earn one credit in science.